 Also read: Pros and Cons of Simultaneous Polls

-(Dr N Bhaskara Rao is a longstanding research based analyst of public policies)
+(Dr N Bhaskara Rao is a research based policy analyst of longstanding)